-The Clean Water Program develops new stormwater facilities and designs and implements updates to older facilities that collect and treat polluted storm runoff.
+The Clean Water Division develops new stormwater facilities and implements updates to older facilities that collect and treat polluted storm runoff.
 These projects control stormwater flows and help:

 - Reduce pollution in our water runoff.